amazon-archives/dynamodb-geo/README.md

 ##Building From Source
 Once you check out the code from GitHub, you can build it using **Maven**: `mvn package`

+##Limitations

+###Queries retrieve all paginated data
+Although low level [DynamoDB Query][dynamodb-query] requests return paginated results, this library automatically pages through the entire result set.
+When querying a large area with many points, a lot of Read Capacity Units may be consumed.

+###More Read Capacity Units
+The library retrieves candidate Geo points from the cells which intersect the requested bounds.
+The library then post-processes the candidate data, filtering out the specific points which are outside the requested bounds.
+Therefore, the consumed Read Capacity Units will be higher than the final results dataset.

+###No composite key support
+Currently this library does not support composite keys.
+You cannot add tags to Geo points and query for points with a specific tag.
+You need to create a table for each tag and store them separately.

 ##Reference

 ###Amazon DynamoDB